Kritarth96/Maze_Solver/README.md

-# Maze_Solver
-This repository contains the design, code, and documentation for a bot developed for the Meshmerize competition at IIT Bombay's Techfest.
-The bot successfully navigates through complex mazes and line-based paths, implementing advanced maze-solving algorithms and efficient line-following techniques.
 # Meshmerize Bot for IIT Bombay Techfest

 This repository contains the design, code, and documentation for a bot developed for the **Meshmerize** competition at IIT Bombay's Techfest.
 The bot successfully navigates complex mazes and line-based paths, implementing advanced maze-solving algorithms and efficient line-following techniques.
 This project secured **3rd place in the Jaipur zonals** of the competition.